-- ALL New Paltz Police Officers be retrained in the use of car and body cameras - The training be conducted on-site with an in-person instructor. - We also recommend that the New Paltz Police Department require that police officers be mandated to have their body cameras on at all interactions for all incidents to which police officers are called to respond. - Exceptions would include (sexual assault cases, and domestic abuse cases at the discretion of the officer) - An abridged training review should be added annually for all officers, and if appropriate that could include an online training.
+- ALL New Paltz Police Officers be retrained in the use of car and body cameras - The training be conducted on-site with an in-person instructor. - We also recommend that the New Paltz Police Department require that police officers be mandated to have their body cameras on at all interactions for all incidents to which police officers are called to respond. - Exceptions would include (sexual assault cases, and domestic abuse cases at the discretion of the officer)

+An abridged training review should be added annually for all officers, and if appropriate that could include an online training.

-Recommendation to be fulfilled by Recommendation to be deemed complete by
+Recommendation to be fulfilled by November, 2021, then ongoing.
+Recommendation to be deemed complete by Police Commission.